andygoossens/gradle-modernizer-plugin/README.md

 In the meanwhile you can specify the desired version in the `toolVersion` extension property.
 The Gradle plugin will then pickup the requested version and, if the API is still the same, use it.

-### Will you add feature X?
+### Will you add a feature X?

 That depends on whether the feature is specific to Gradle.
 If it is, then I will see what I can do.
-However if it requires changes in Modernizer Maven Plugin, then it is up to its maintainers.
+However, if it requires changes in Modernizer Maven Plugin, then it is up to its maintainers.

 ## References